concoctionfactory/design-Portfolio/README.md

 #Design Portfolio

-This portfolio is a collection of my more recent 3d rendering work.
-And was also a chance for me try out backbone.
-I read in data from a json file and used underscore as a templating system.
+This portfolio is a collection of my recent 3d rendering work.
+And it was also a chance for me try out backbone.
+I read in data from a json file and use underscore as a templating system.